dashdevs/DDSecureKeychain/README.md

 # SecureKeychain

-KeychainAccess is a simple Swift wrapper for Keychain that works on iOS and OS X. Makes using Keychain APIs extremely easy and much more palatable to use in Swift.
+KeychainAccess is a simple Swift wrapper for Keychain that works on iOS and OS X. It makes using Keychain APIs extremely easier and much more comfortable using in Swift.

 ## Example